untied, fixed assets, capital allowances and depreciation

 From time to time you may buy "fixed assets" - equipment and machinery that is intended to last a long time, or a scooter or van to be delivering things.

-(Typically larger businesses spread the cost over several years - it's called depreciation in accounting terms, or capital allowances in tax terms.)
+(Typically larger businesses spread the cost over several years - it's called depreciation in accounting terms, or capital allowances in tax terms.
+They also need to worry about whether a contract is a rental contract or a purchase contract.
+You generally don't.)

-Instead for the cost of cars, for many people it makes sense to be claiming mileage.
+Instead of the cost of cars, for many people it makes sense to be claiming mileage.
 This covers the vehicle, fuel, insurance etc. This is supported in untied.
+See this article.

 What untied doesn't support

 untied does not support fixed asset registers (you'll need to manage this separately so you have a list of what you own).
-Remember as well that untied is intended for individuals turning over under £85k.
+Remember as well that untied is intended for individuals with turnover of £90k or under.

 What's a capital gain?